tawi1/DotsTrafficCity/docs/source/playerNpc.rst

 Hybrid Mono
 -------------------

-The player NPC behaviour is handled by the user's character controller (your own implementation).
+The player NPC behaviour is handled by the user's character controller (your own implementation required).

 Use Cases
 ~~~~~~~~~~~~

-* Useful if you want to simulate :ref:`NPCs <pedestrian>` without traffic with your own controller based on a `Monobehaviour` script (e.g. for different ancient cities).
+* Useful if you want to simulate :ref:`NPCs <pedestrian>` without traffic with your own controller based on a `Monobehaviour` script (e.g. for different ancient cities without traffic).

 	.. note:: `DOTS` traffic collision with `Hybrid Mono player` is not implemented yet.